This post is a translation of patent #CN104293873A [pdf], registered in China.

 [0017] Figure 4 shows early

-follicle-like structures and oocyte-like cells in
+follicle-like structures and oocyte-like cells

-MCA-induced hBMDCs, wherein:
+in MCA-induced hBMDCs, wherein:

 (A-B) Early follicle-like structures;

-(C-D) In early follicle-like structures, larger cells
+(C-D) In early follicle-like structures, larger

-cells do not;
+surrounding cells do not;

 (E-G) Oocyte-like cells;

-(H-M) Oocyte-like cells express oocyte-related markers:
+(H-M) Oocyte-like cells express oocyte-related

-Vasa, SCP3, DAZL, GDF9; Scale bar: 20 μm.
+markers: Vasa, SCP3, DAZL, GDF9; Scale bar: 20

-[0018] Figure 5 shows follicle-related
+[0018] Figure 5 shows

-genes expressed in induced cells, including key
+follicle-related genes expressed in induced

-estradiol synthesis genes (STAR, p450arom, p450c17) and
+(STAR, p450arom, p450c17) and follicle

-follicle development-related gene GDF9 expressed in the
+development-related gene GDF9 expressed in the

 culture.

-[0019] Figure 6 shows the flowchart of
+[0019] Figure 6 shows the

-the preparation method described in the present
+flowchart of the preparation method described in

-invention.
+the present invention.

 [0020]